apinf/docs/docs/organization/minutes/2017-02-20-Sprint37-Planning-Meeting-Minutes.md

 * Participants: Brylie, Jarkko, Jawid, Matti, Nazia, Taija

 # Task Assignments:
-* 2135 - APIOps community plan - Jarkko, Philippe -
+* 2135 - APIOps community plan - Jarkko, Philippe - 2
-* 2002 - Define Privacy policy and terms of use texts for apinf.io
+* 2002 - Define Privacy policy and terms of use texts for apinf.io - Taija - 1
 * 2112 - Add UI to add and view Privacy policy and terms of use
 * 2137 - wireframe for "Add UI to add and view Privacy policy and terms of use" - Nazia - 1
 * 2065 - API cards with "added a few seconds ago" are confusing
 * 3 - Document the data available for dashboard charts -
-* 4 - Build the first dashboard chart
+* 4 - Build the first dashboard chart -
-* 2 - Deploy and configure an instance of the analytics dashboard
+* 2 - Deploy and configure an instance of the analytics dashboard -
-* 2129 - Research API monitoring options
+* 2129 - Research API monitoring options -
 * 1953 - Study options for DDoS attack prevention
 * 2102 - Add POST methods to APInf REST API for Catalog endpoints
 * 2056 - Publication permissions for Users publication